 Photo by Neil Donaldson Photography and courtesy of @ChateauRobles and @AgapeLuxuryPropertyRentals

 Wine Country Accommodations

-Let us introduce you to boutique hotel The Piccolo.
+Let us introduce you to the boutique hotel The Piccolo.
 At $499 a night, the 730 sqft Sommelier’s Suite features one king bedroom and walking distance to the most gorgeous town square with plenty of award-winning chefs.
 Cute, right?
 If you still prefer boutique, jaunt over to the Hotel Cheval, featuring a luxury room for over $500.
 Time to remove yourself from the hustle and bustle of Paso Robles’ town square?
 Find yourself at CaliPaso Winery and Villa.
 With seven guest suites available, the Winemakers Residence will be your speed.
-With two king bedrooms, a hot tub and large living room amongst a backdrop of vineyards, you’ll feel like you’ve gone to Europe.
+With two king bedrooms, a hot tub, and a large living room amongst a backdrop of vineyards, you’ll feel like you’ve gone to Europe.
 Drumroll, please.
 For the most expensive nightly property in SLO CAL, you’ll check in at $12,500 a night.
 The 29,000 sqft residence of JUSTIN Winery founder Justin Baldwin sits on a hilltop with four bedrooms and rare art.
-But it gets better; a private chef-in-residence, housekeeper and private concierge will attend to your every need.
+But it gets better; a private chef-in-residence, housekeeper, and private concierge will attend to your every need.
 Isn’t that a deal?

 Photo Courtesy of @AvantStay